What are the most popular Belgian waffle toppings?

 5.)
 Caramelized Bananas

 This topping is made by melting brown sugar and butter in a saucepan, then adding one banana (sliced) and cooking on low until caramelized.
-The rich sugary tones enriches the banana slices, while the banana flavor is released into the caramelized sauce.
-Pour the warm banana topping over your waffle and enjoy!
+The rich sugary tones enrich the banana slices, while the banana flavor is released into the caramelized sauce.
+Pour the warm banana topping over your waffle and enjoy it!

 As another popular fruit topping for Belgian waffles, strawberries are usually freshly sliced or served in a simple syrup.
-The freshness and slight tart of the berry works well with the waffle, and adds a beautiful pop of red to the plating of your dish.
+The freshness and slight tart of the berry work well with the waffle and adds a beautiful pop of red to the plating of your dish.